StringManolo/game/README.md

 3. Draw dots and obstacles. ✅
 4. Detect colisions. ✅
 5. Decrease lives on colisions. ✅
 6. Detect when dots and obstacles cross the screen.
-Increase score. ❌
+Increase score. ✅
-7. Increase obtacles speed and level each 15 seconds. ❌
+7. Increase obstacles speed and level each 15 seconds. ❌